Home Loan Basics: Reasons to Refinance

 Decreasing the Monthly Payment

-Shortening the Loan Term
+Shortening the Length of Your Loan

-Other borrowers have the goal of paying off their loan as quickly as possible.
-For them, refinancing to a shorter term can help them achieve this goal sooner.
-A drop in interest rates could allow a borrower to shave a few years off their loan term without a huge jump in the monthly payment.
-Plus, there is the added benefit of reduced interest expense over the life of the loan.
-If refinancing turns out not to be an option, a shorter loan period could also be achieved by the borrower paying a little extra each month to reduce the principal balance.
+A drop in interest rates could allow you to shave a few years off your loan without a huge jump in the monthly payment.
+Plus, there’s the added benefit of reduced interest expense over the life of the loan.

 Switching to a Fixed Interest Rate